penguintutor/lc-building/README.md

 Small scales (smaller than HO/OO) may have problems when dealing with small size shapes.
 These may need to be edit in Inkscape before burning, or choose an "N friendly" template

+### Delay in updating the info box
+Under some circumstances when an object is selected there may be a delay before the information box in the bottom right is updated.
+It is unknown why this is, perhaps related to internal redrawing of the object when it receives focus.
+It is not known to have another other impact on the software operation.